instedd/mvam-chatbot/README.md

 ## Dependencies

-* A PostgreSQL database, which can be provisioned via micrate and seeded via `bin/load-prices`.
+* A PostgreSQL database version `9.5`, which can be provisioned via micrate and seeded via `bin/load-prices`.
 * A Telegram bot, created by talking to [BotFather](telegram.me/BotFather)
 * A Wit.ai application